ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 });
 ```

-This is the most straightforward piece and shows how I like to make my entry functions a TL;DR. The `file` is the `refactoring.txt` which we saved down with our pdf module.
+This is the most straightforward piece and shows how I like to make my entry point "TL;DR".
+The `file` is the `refactoring.txt` which we saved down with our pdf module.

 ## Use regular expression to find the references
+Now that we have read the file, we can now search it for instances of each refactoring.
 The `data` is the in memory text file of the refactoring book as a string.
 ```javascript
 function createListOfRefactorings(data) {
   const pageNumbers = getRefactoringPageNumbers();